-The following extra functions display on the Findings List and Image Panel while you are using the Annalise Viewer in 'feedback mode' (see Provide feedback on page 30).
+Feedback modeThe following extra functions display on the Findings List and Image Panelfunctionswhile you are using the Annalise Viewer in 'feedback mode' (see Provide feedback on page 36).

 - Note: The feedback feature is not to be used for reporting product complaints.
-If you have a product complaint or urgent product feedback, see Support and feedback on page 34. - Note: Feedback mode is only available if it has been enabled by your organisation.
+If you have a product complaint or urgent product feedback, see Support and feedback on page 56. - Note: Feedback mode is only available if it has been enabled by your organisation.

-Function Details Study processed incorrectly (CTB only) The Study processed incorrectly button enables you to indicate that Annalise.ai either should or should not have processed the study.
-Add finding The Add finding button enables you to add a finding that is missing from the study (i.e. was not identified by the AI model).
+Function Details Study processed incorrectly The Study processed incorrectly button enables you to indicate that Annalise.ai either should or should not have processed the study.
+Add finding The Add finding button enables you to add a finding that is missing from the study (i.e. was not identified by the Al model).
 Reject finding The Reject button enables you to reject a finding.
-Undo Reject The Undo Reject button enables you to 'unreject' a finding that you have rejected and reinstate it in the Findings List.
+Undo Reject The Undo Reject button enables you to reinstate a previously rejected finding in the Findings List.
 Important find The Important find button displays when you hover your mouse over a finding.
-It enables you to flag an important finding that the AI model has identified, and which otherwise may have been missed.
-It.
-Note: This option is only available if your organisation has enabled the 'trial' feedback function.
-AI Feedback The AI feedback questions enable you to provide specific feedback about the Annalise Viewer.
+It enables you to flag an important finding that the Al model has identified.
 Note : This option is only available if your organisation has enabled the 'trial' feedback function.
+AI Feedback The AI Feedback questions enable you to provide specific feedback about the Annalise Viewer.
+Note : This option is only available if your organisation has enabled the 'trial' feedback function.
 These questions can be customised for your organisation.
 Optional comments The Optional comments field enables you to provide additional feedback comments about the Annalise Viewer.
+Note : This option is only available if your organisation has enabled the 'trial' feedback function.
+Submit feedback The Submit feedback button enables you to save and submit any feedback you have added.
 Note: This option is only available if your organisation has enabled the 'trial' feedback function.
-Submit The Submit button enables you to save and submit any feedback you have added.
-Note : This option is only available if your organisation has enabled the 'trial' feedback function.
 Incorrect localisation The Incorrect localisation button enables you to indicate that you believe localisation of the current finding is incorrect.

-Getting started
+Getting started: Annalise Viewer